Crafting Your Company's Future: a Guide to Vision Statement

 Implementation and Impact

 When drafting vision statements within any organization, one always recalls their ability to be effective.
-A well-crafted personal vision statement is, however, potent only to the extent that it gets incorporated into the organization’s everyday life.
+A well-crafted company vision statement is, however, potent only to the extent that it gets incorporated into the organization’s everyday life.
 Below are the practical steps and considerations that ensure your vision statement has a concrete impact on the audience:

 Communicate the Vision